-In order to build and grow a sustainable business, it’s important to maximize productivity.
-As online business owners, we use a LOT of online tools to help us accomplish this.
+In order to successfully build and grow a sustainable business, it’s important to stay organized and productive.
+As business owners, we use a LOT of online business tools to help us accomplish this.

-It’s always a great idea to revisit your “tech stack”, a comprehensive list of the online software and tools you use, and see if there are ways to improve your processes and get rid of any subscriptions you no longer need.
-Today, I’ll be sharing my tech stack with you.
+I believe It’s always a great idea to revisit your list of online business tools and software to see if there are ways to improve your processes and cancel any subscriptions you no longer need.
+Today, I’ll be sharing some of my favorite online business tools with you.

-Dubsado – This is the client relationship management (CRM) tool I use to schedule appointments, send invoices, and automate my client onboarding process.
+This is the client relationship management (CRM) tool I use to schedule appointments, send invoices, and automate my client onboarding process.
 If you’d like an overview on how I use Dubsado, you can check out the videos I posted in my Facebook group,

-Zapier – This is the automation tool I use to connect my most used apps together.
+This is the automation tool I use to connect my most used apps together.
 For example, connecting MailChimp to Google Sheets to automatically add new email subscribers to a spreadsheet.